-Office of the Inspector General United States House of Representatives
+Office of Inspector General United States House of Representatives

-In our audits of the fiscal years 2020 and 2019 financial statements of the U.S. House of Representatives (House), we found:
+In our audits of the fiscal years 2021 and 2020 financial statements of the U.S. House of Representatives (House), we found:

-- The House's financial statements as of and for the fiscal years ended September 30, 2020, and 2019, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; 1 and - no reportable noncompliance for fiscal year 2020 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.
+- The House's financial statements as of and for the fiscal years ended September 30, 2021, and 2020, are presented fairly, in all material respects, in accordance with U.S. generally accepted accounting principles; - no material weaknesses in internal control over financial reporting based on the limited procedures we performed; 1 and - no reportable noncompliance for fiscal year 2021 with provisions of applicable laws, regulations, contracts, and grant agreements we tested.